 MSB provided custom-engineered and -designed work packages to meet the needs of the client’s particular infrastructure and construction requirements.
 MSB delivered a complete engineering package including feasibility and FEED studies; project planning and scoping; equipment specifications andvendor coordination; project management; detailed construction packages and startup support.
 MSB managed schedules and equipment delivery, as well as supported contractors performing load cutovers and grounding systems, control building, wiring and battery system installation.
 The new system will reduce outages, increase energy efficiency and lower operating costs at the plant for years to come.

-MSB developed a strategy and corresponding design to upgrade existing process systems to allow for online testing of critical instrumentation and shutdown devices, thereby increasing the total availability of the systems involved.
+MSB led strategy and design for a refinery reformer control system upgrade for existing process systems.
+This allowed for online testing of critical instrumentation and shutdown devices, thereby increasing the total availability of the systems involved.
 This project involved TIOT (Testing Interval Optimization Tool), evaluating all critical devices to determine testing intervals to achieve the desired availability targets.
 Piping and mechanical systems were then modified, as well as existing PLC programs, to allow online testing of all critical instrumentation and shutdown devices whose testing intervals were shorter than the planned units Turn Around.
+Learn more about MSB’s expertise in refinery reformer control system upgrades and Instrumentation & Controls.

-MSB was hired to plan, design and implement a plant wide upgrade of existing storage tank level instrumentation systems.
+To properly maintain a refinery wireless tank gauging system, MSB was hired to plan, design and implement a plant wide upgrade of existing storage tank level instrumentation systems.
 Over multiple project phases, MSB upgraded twelve storage tanks.
-The system transmits measured tank data such as levels, temperatures, and pressures, over a dual redundant wireless link and a fiber backhaul to the plant’s DCS and Tank Gauging Management System.
+The system transmits measured tank data such as levels, temperatures, and pressures over a dual redundant wireless link.
+It also includes a fiber backhaul to the plant’s DCS and Tank Gauging Management System.
+Learn more about MSB’s Instrumentation and Control Systems services.

 MSB developed a control system strategy to control two flood gates which were part of the Inner Harbor Navigation Canal Hurricane Protection Barrier that provided protection for the City of New Orleans and surrounding areas.
 MSB implemented the control strategy in the form of a PLC-based control system, along with Human Machine Interface terminals, which allowed operation from three separate remote locations.